Wild Bird Seed (WBS) - Grain Spawn

 Measure Dry Grains

-Measure the amount of grain you would like to use and place it in a large pot.
-A mason jar (1-Quart) of dry grain usually yields around 2 jars of spawn.
-The measurement isn't an exact science as we will need to remove the sunflower seeds.
+Start by measuring the dry grain you want to use for your spawn.
+Put it into a large pot.
+Remember that approximately 1 quart of dry grain usually yields about 2 jars of spawn.
+This isn't an exact science, as you'll need to remove the sunflower seeds later.

 2. Scoop out sunflower seeds